CircuitSetup/Remote/FUTABA.md

 ## Hardware

+This document contains instructions on how to modify your Futaba remote control to work with the kit Control Board.

+### Button/switch mapping

+The firmware requires the following as a minimum requirement:
+- Power switch (fake power; maintained)
+- Buttons "O.O" and "RESET" (various functions; momentary)
+- Calibration button (momentary)

+Power, "O.O" and "RESET" are on the Unibox.
+This leaves Calibration and, optionally, "buttons 1-8" to assign.

+"UP/DOWN" and "HOLD" are free to use to your liking, and, with 3-position momentary flat handle mini toggle switches are installed, provide for four "buttons".

+"Calibration"

 ### How to take apart the Futaba remote control

 The following instructions only apply to models FP-T8SGA-P and FP-T8SGH-P.